Guide: Moving to Texas – Electricity and Everything Else

 • Have a yard sale and use the money you earn to offset moving costs.

-• Toss items like worn-out clothing, damaged items and things you don’t use.
+• Toss worn-out clothing, damaged items and things you don’t use.

-• Remember, every box you pack costs a bit of extra time and money when moving.
+• Remember, every box you pack costs time and money when moving.

 Pack it Up: Start packing at least six weeks before your move